 Project components including Level I water supply, public/school toilet facilities and distribution of toilet bowls were identified to meet the conditions in provision of GOP-assisted project.
-There are 15 eligible municipalities in terms of 5th and 6th class municipality for Level I water supply in the province, while there are 23 municipalities to meet the condition in sanitation sub-sector.
+Since all municipalities of the province are 2nd and 3rd class municipalities, there is no water supply component to meet the conditions in the provision of the GOP-assisted Level I water supply in the rural areas (since these are limited to 5th and 6th class municipalities).
+While, in the sanitation sub-sector, there are four (4) municipalities such as Alabel, Kiamba,

+Maasim and Maitum to meet the condition for GOP-assisted projects.
 The required services will cover technical and institutional/community development aspects of the project.
-The overall project cost for the implementation period 1999-2003 was estimated at P 289.6 million or P202.8 million in 1997 price level.
+The overall project cost for the implementation period 1999-2003 was estimated at #34.38 million or #24.56 million in 1997 price level.

-Two alternatives for the financial arrangements were studied, these are; i) Case 1-Utilization of IRA only, and ii) Case 2-Utilization of IRA and MDF.
+Two alternatives for the financial arrangements were studied, these are; i) Case 1-Utilization of IRA only; and ii) Case 2-Utilization of IRA and MDF.

 For Case 1, GOP shall share 50% of the overall project cost in combination of the foreign assisted loan and government counter part fund.
-The remaining 50% shall be shared by the LGUs (47%) and beneficiaries (3%).
-Comparing the estimated project cost to be shared by the LGUs of \$\mathbb{P}\$ 95.3 million (at 1997 price level) and the available IRA of LGUs (\$\mathbb{P}\$ 71.6 million), there is a shortfall in funding of \$\mathbb{P}\$ 23.7 million.
-The available IRA of LGUs can meet the proposed 75% of the proposed requirements.
-As an option to solve this financial shortage, the provincial government may re-arrange IRA allocation; about 100% of replenishment from the remaining provincial IRA allotted to rural water supply sub-sector after reducing allotted amount to the eligible municipality.
-Another option suggested is to utilize all provincial sector IRA (\$\mathbb{P}\$ 59.8 million) without limiting to the available IRA for rural water supply sub-sector, as the possible financial source, to supplement municipal IRA allotted to the eligible municipality.
-In this case about 82% of the provincial sector IRA is required.
-The final decision on this financial arrangement will be subject to further discussions entailing other alternatives and agreement between the province and the municipalities.
+The remaining 50% shall be shared by the LGUs (47%) and the beneficiaries (3%).
+Comparing the estimated project cost to be shared by the LGUs of \$\mathbb{P}\$11.5 million (1997 price level) and the available IRA of LGUs (\$\mathbb{P}\$20.3 million), the cost to be shouldered by the LGU meets the available IRA.

-For Case 2, the utilization of the MDF is considered in case the LGUs will fail to furnish IRA for the cost to be shared.
+For Case 2, the utilization of the MDF is considered in case the LGUs will fail to furnish IRA for the cost to be shared (even if the estimated IRA available meets the required cost to be shared by the LGU).
 The foreign loan may be availed of at the maximum financing limit of 75% of the overall project cost.
-GOP will possibly finance up to \$\mathbb{P}\$ 152.2 million.
-Out of GOP finance through the loan, \$\mathbb{P}\$ 96.8 million or 47.7% of the total project cost shall be granted to the LGUs, aside from the 2.3% GOP counterpart fund.
-The remaining \$\mathbb{P}\$ 55.4 million or 27.3% of the total project cost shall be utilized for financing the LGUs to secure their budgetary capacity through MDF.
-Under this case, the IRA to be used by the LGU is 56% of the available IRA estimated in the previous study.
+GOP will possibly finance up to 75% of the total project cost in the portion of the loan.
+Out of GOP finance through the loan, 39.2% of the total project cost shall be granted to the LGUs, aside from the 10.8% GOP counterpart fund.
+The remaining 35.8% of the total project cost shall be utilized for financing the LGUs to secure their budgetary capacity through MDF.
+Under this case, the IRA to be used by the LGU is 14% of the available IRA.

 Cost recovery and cost sharing shall be promoted to attain the planned target based on the principle that adequate water, sewerage and sanitation facilities should be paid for.
 For Level I water supply systems, LGUs and beneficiaries are required to share the capital cost.
-While users need to pay water charge up to 2% of their monthly income to sustain the system (\pm\87/HH/month in 2003).
-For Level II water supply systems, full cost recovery is required for all capital and recurrent cost (\pm\90 /HH/month in 2003, which is less than 2% of monthly income).
-For Level III water supply systems, a full recovery of capital and O&M cost is required (\pm\234/HH/month in 2003).
-Based on the experience that water fee must not exceed 5% of income (average monthly water consumption of 15 m3), users will be able to pay the amount.
+While users need to pay water charge up to 2% of their monthly income to sustain the system (\$\Pli00/\text{HH/month}\$ in 2003).
+For Level II water supply systems, full cost recovery is required for all capital and recurrent cost (\$\Pli91/\text{HH/month}\$ in 2003, less than 2% of monthly income).
+For Level III water supply systems, a full recovery of capital and O&M cost is required (\$\Pli221/\text{HH/month}\$ in 2003).
+Based on the experience that water fee must not exceed 5% of income (average monthly water consumption of 15 m3), users will be able to pay.